ZoffyD/laundry_load_planner/README.md

 - Show a snackbar message if the textfield has invalid input
 - input is converted using int.tryParse(), to prevent apps crash if user enter 0
 - Ensure machine capacity will never be zero to avoid arithmetic error.
-Reset button to reset everything back to ensure new data entry for next calculation.
+Reset button to reset everything back to ensure new data entry for the next calculation.

 ![WhatsApp Image 2025-10-26 at 17 12 24_44daa468](https://github.com/user-attachments/assets/db4d77c9-f7f9-4770-ac2f-0e4f906b7eb7)